 Many people face less serious forms of discrimination and harm that do not amount to persecution.

-In order for discrimination to amount to persecution it is normally repetitive, persistent and has grave personal consequences such as serious body injury, torture, mistreatment or in the denial of fundamental human rights.
+In order for discrimination to amount to persecution, it is normally repetitive, persistent and has grave personal consequences such as serious bodily injury, torture, mistreatment or in the denial of fundamental human rights.